collectiv-ai/collectiv-ai-router/README.md

    - reverse proxy / Tunnel (custom domain), or
    - Worker that forwards to your backend.
 3. Store all **API keys as secrets** in Cloudflare or your hosting platform.
+4. Replace the placeholder implementations in `router/providers/` with real HTTP calls to OpenAI, Gemini, Mistral, Meta, DeepSeek or your custom backends.

 The concrete deployment setup is **not included** here, because it depends on your infrastructure (VM, Docker, Cloudflare, etc.).